p0wen/puffins/README.md

 # UX

 ## Purpose and Aim of the Project

-- ecommerce shop for sustainable clothing especially for families
-- fullstack interactive website that allows customers to make purchases by credit card, manage a wishlist
-- provide a clean and easy to use design to support easy navigation and a low bounce rate
+The aim of this project is to create an ecommerce shop for sustainable clothing especially targeted towards young couples and families.
+The goal is to create this shop as an interactive fullstack website that allows customers to browse products, make purchases by credit card and if registered manage a wishlist or see their orderhistory.
+These goals should be supported by providing a clean and easy to use website that allows seamless navigation and has a low bounce rate.

 ## Design process
 - before laying out the design research undertaken